 A psychological assessment can include psychological testing in addition to other types of assessments, including conducting interviews and compiling observational data, assessing school or medical records and even conducting medical evaluations.

 Crossroads Institute offers comprehensive psychological assessments in the Greater Los Angeles area and beyond.
-To get started, contact the Crossroads team at a location near you today by calling (424) 201-1600.
+To get started, contact the Crossroads team at a location near you today, please click on the link below to get started.